dorianturgot/ReconOne/README.md

 # ReconOne
-Person recognition analysis website that analyse videos and give statistics about the flow of people.
+Person recognition website that show statistics on given videos about the flow of people.

 Made with Flask, OpenCV + Tensorflow.